rdkcentral/meta-stack-layering-support/docs/stack-layering-support.md

 - update_install_pkgs_list – pre rootfs function:

 Detailed logs will be available in log.do_rootfs<br>
-Path:  [build directory]/[image folder]/1.0-r0/temp/log.do_rootfs
+Path:  [build directory]/[image folder]/[version]/temp/log.do_rootfs

 ## Resolve package dependencies using ipk

-1. Use the option "--no-install-recommends" while installing the IPKs to create the recipe sysroot.
+1. Use option "--no-install-recommends" while installing the IPKs to create the recipe sysroot.
     - This will reduce the usage of hard disk space and the build time.
 2. Use cache mechanism to install the  IPKs to create the recipe sysroot.
     - It will reduce the build time.